 The throat, or pharynx, has many parts, and cancer can develop in most of them.

 Many types of throat cancer begin as squamous cell carcinoma.
 This means cancer starts in the squamous cells that line the throat.
 As well as in the throat and mouth, this type of cancer can also start behind the nose.

 Mouth cancer is another type of head and neck cancer.
 Find out here what it involves.

 There are many different types of throat cancer.
 The symptoms and progression will depend on the type and location of the cancer.

-- difficulty swallowing
+- pain or difficulty when swallowing

 - voice changes, especially hoarseness or not speaking clearly